PGVSNH20/ludo-game-ludo6/Documentation/DaliyLog.md

 * And also adding an IPiece interface.
 * We are currently working on getting the pieces to finish at the correct position.
 ___

+**2021-04-07**

+Removed a test that was testing against DB
+Added some new test:
+- WhenAddingNewPlayer_ExpectItToHave4Pieces()
+- WhenAddingNewPlayer_ExpectItToHavePiecesOfTheCorrectType()
+- GivenAPlayerHasAllPiecesInNest_WhenDiceRollResultsInLessThan6_Expect0MoveablePieces()
+- //-WhenTwoPlayersAddedGame_ExpectItToBeAddedToDatabase()\\ Not completed

+Started working on the Db connection.
+Methods for:
+- Save
+- Update
+- Load

+___